 For members, you will receive a Zoom

-Meeting invite e-mail from the Guild on Friday September 10.
+Meeting invite e-mail from the Guild on the Friday before the Day and Evening Guild meetings.
 The

 invite will provide you with a link to view the September HGB programs.
 The Zoom meeting will also be posted on the HGB website under Members/Announcements.